rezsharmeen/shortly/README.md

 # shortly
-URL Shortner REST API, Generates shorten url for any original url and store in a SQLite Database Methods implemented:
+URL Shortner REST API, Generates shorten url for any original url and store in a SQLite Database.
-GET,POST,PUT
+- Methods implemented: GET, POST, PUT

 ## Requirements